Monday, September 6th, 2010

 Born: Some sources suggest 1664 or 1667, but without much basis

-Married Gertrude Keen at unknown date.
-Reported in Old Swedes Church Philadelphia, Vol. 2, page 225.
+Married after 1693 Census, to Gertrude Keen, and reported to be in Old Swedes Church Philadelphia, Vol. 2, page 225.

 Will or administration not yet found.
 1762 will is not his.